Facts at a Glance

 Boarders from Outside New England: 80 percent

-Distinctive Traits (Academic): High-achieving students, two languages required, six classes/semester, tutorials, renowned teachers
+Distinctive Traits (Academic): High-achieving students, five classes/semester, tutorials, renowned teachers

-Distinctive Traits (Student Life): Prefect year, Chapel, advising program, summer service trips, Parlor, small student body/big opportunities
+Distinctive Traits (Student Life): Prefect year, Chapel, advising program, Global Opportunity trips, Parlor, small student body/big opportunities

 Tuition/Financial Aid